cdorella/fspt2-volunteer-sign-up-project/README.md

 # Volunteer Sign Up Project

 Welcome to my first MVP.
-This was done over the course of 2 weeks as a bootcamp project for CodeOp.
+This was created in a one-week sprint as a bootcamp project for CodeOp.

 The project is a volunteer sign up page inspired by "Esperança", a community of volunteers that go out to neighborhoods of Barcelona handing out food and talking to people living on the streets.

 In order to build this MVP I used the following stack:

-Front-end: ReactJs, JavaScript, HTML, CSS & Bootstrap.
+Front-end: React.js, JavaScript, HTML, CSS & Bootstrap.

-Back-end: NodeJs, Express & MySQL.
+Back-end: Node.js, Express.js & MySQL.

 ## Documentation